Pratik5767/Interior-Website-Design/README.md

 - **Interactive Gallery**: Explore a curated collection of stunning interior design projects through an interactive gallery.

-- **Services Offered**: Discover the range of services offered by TechLeaper, including interior decoration, space planning, and custom furniture design.
+- **Services Offered**: Discover the range of services, including interior decoration, space planning, and custom furniture design.

-- **Client Testimonials**: Read testimonials from satisfied clients to gain insight into their experiences with TechLeaper's interior design services.
+- **Client Testimonials**: Read testimonials from satisfied clients to gain insight into their experiences interior design services.

-- **Contact Form**: Connect with the TechLeaper team directly by filling out the contact form to inquire about services or schedule a consultation.
+- **Reviews**: Check out the awesome reviews.

 ## Technologies Used